 By the way, the cookies in the photo were made with dough that I did not bother to chill.
 Later, I will post a picture of cookies made with chilled dough.
 No doubt, they will be even thicker.

-Stir in dry ingredients just until combined (do not overmix).
-Fold in chocolate chunks and cherries; press plastic wrap onto surface of dough and refrigerate 30 to 45 minutes.
+- Stir in dry ingredients just until combined (do not overmix).
+Fold in chocolate chips and cherries; press plastic wrap onto surface of dough and refrigerate 30 to 45 minutes.

 - Preheat oven to 350.
 Line two baking sheets with parchment paper or non-stick foil.